Web Hosting Plans

 Disk space is the amount of space taken up by your Web site files, e-mail messages, databases, Web logs, and other files on our servers.

-An average Web site uses less than 100 MB (0.1 GB).
-Even our least expensive plan includes 100 times more than that, so you'll have plenty of room to grow.
-If you ever need more, you can upgrade to a larger plan for a small extra cost.
+An average Web site uses less than 1 GB.
+Even our least expensive plan includes far more than that, so you'll have plenty of room to grow.
+If you ever need more, you can upgrade to a larger plan.

 (We'll warn you by e-mail if you start using more disk space than is included in your plan — you won't be taken by surprise by any extra fees.)